10 Serious Mistakes in Car Maintenance

 9. Don’t let unqualified mechanics and shops service your car.

 While this can sometimes work in your favor, it is a high risk, low reward strategy.
 Manufacturer qualified mechanics can give you peace of mind and better adhere to your warranty standards.
 Don’t risk the life of your car with an unqualified or inexperienced mechanic.
-Heninger Toyota has employees qualified and affiliated with your specific car model.
+Many shops have employees qualified and affiliated with your specific car model.
 You’ve invested a lot of money in your vehicle; don’t risk it with bad service just to save a buck.
-Come in and visit us today.

 10. Tire Rotation.